dmark/oauth2-in-action-golang/README.md

 The original sources are written in javascript / node.js.
 They use express, Underscore.js and Consolidate.js.

+## Submitting PRs

+You are welcome to submit PRs and issues, but keep in mind I am doing this as an exercise in learning Go, so I may not merge any PRs or resolve any issues until I have completed the project.
+Also bear in mind the "Assumtions" below.

+## Assumptions

+The point of the book is to learn about the inner workings of OAuth2, and not to learn any particular programming language.
+For this reason, these translated golang versions of the book's exercises will keep things as simple as possible, meaning:

+* Using native features in golang and the standard library wherever possible (e.g., `net/http`, not Gin; `html/template`, not Templ)
+* Not necessarily doing things the "correct" way, either from a professional software development perspective, or from an idiomatic golang perspective.

 ## 2025-12-29

 What has changed?
 Other than golang itself!